nzambonivergara/static-comp/README.md

 ## Overview

 In this project, we were tasked to recreate a webpage based off of a provided static comp.
 We had creative license to include our own font, images, icons, theme, etc. I chose to create a site to search for home stays/adventures.
-The layout is compatible in multiple browsers and responsive and can be viewed on mobile, tablet and desktop.
+The layout is compatible with multiple browsers and incorporates responsive design to be viewed on mobile, tablet or on a desktop.

 ## Illustrations